breastmed/breastmed/content/sneakpeek.md

       **D﻿o blood thinners affect my results?**

       S﻿neakPeek looks only for the presence of Y chromosomes and is extremely sensitive and accurate.
-No blood thinners or other drugs are known to impact SneakPeek gender results.
+No blood thinners or other drugs are known to impact SneakPeek results.

       **A﻿re results guaranteed?**